barryperez/vagrant-ubuntu-oracle-xe-jmeter/README.md

 ## Requirements

 * You need to have [Vagrant] installed.
-* The host machine probably needs at least 4 GB of RAM (I have only tested 8 GB of RAM).
+* The host machine probably needs at least 4 GB of RAM.
 * As Oracle 11g XE is only available for 64-bit machines at the moment, the host machine needs to have a 64-bit architecture.
 * You may need to [enable virtualization] manually.